run-house/runhouse/docs/tutorials/quick_start.rst

-This tutorials walks through Runhouse setup (installation, hardware setup, and optional login) and goes through an example that demonstrates how to user Runhouse to bridge the gap between local and remote compute, and create Resources that can be saved, reused, and shared.
+This tutorials walks through Runhouse setup (installation, hardware setup, and optional login) and goes through an example that demonstrates how to use Runhouse to bridge the gap between local and remote compute, and create Resources that can be saved, reused, and shared.

 Installation